Arokia-Bhavya/AwsSA/README.md

 - While creating ECS cluster 3 options like fargate,EC2 instances,external instances using ECS anywhere
 - ECS service to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster
 - For automatic scaling we can use ECS service average CPU utilization,ECS service memory utilization,ALB request count per target
+- ECS with EC2 launch type is charged based on EC2 instances and EBS volumes used.
+ECS with Fargate launch type is charged based on vCPU and memory resources that the containerized application requests
 - architectures example ECS with eventbridge & SQS
 - EKS supports 2 launch modes Fargate and EC2.kubernetes is cloud agnostic
 - EKS Pods in worker nodes.